 Fred Phillips designed Spock’s famous pointed ears for the original pilot episode “The Cage“.
 Fourteen years later, during the production of Star Trek: The Motion Picture, Phillips cast his two thousandth Spock ear.

-While familiar today and seemingly a simple makeup design, Gene Roddenberry recalled in The Making of Star Trek (1968) that it look a lot of tries to get it right.
+While familiar today, and seemingly a simple makeup design, Gene Roddenberry recalled in The Making of Star Trek (1968) that it look many tries to get it right:

 We had to try a lot of different types of ears on Leonard to get the right ones, one that looked real.
 We had them too big, too flat, too pointed, and so forth.
 So Leonard came in four or five days in a row and tried on these different kinds of ears.
 We would then shoot test footage and view them the next day in the projection room.

 The longer it took to find the right pair of ears, the more jokes were made among the production crew about the alien makeup design.
 Eventually, even Leonard Nimoy began to doubt whether it was right to begin with.

 This Spock part was beginning to look to him like he’d be playing a freak with ears.
 He wound up by saying, “I’ve decided I don’t want the part.”

 Well, after all that we had gone through, and with only a few days left before shooting, and I’m certain Spock can be a meaningful and challenging role, now comes the problem of talking Leonard out of this.
 We must have argued for at least half an hour.
 I was desperately trying to convince Leonard that there is dignity in Spock and for the actor portraying him.
 But there had been too many comments and remarks about the pointed ears.
 Nimoy was unconvinced.